Watts-Energy/Watts.Azure/README.md

 In addition to the above there's a single test of using Azure File Share to upload/download data.
 To execute that you need to fill in
 - FileshareConnectionString
+which should be the connection string to the storage account that has the fileshare you would like to test against.